aallbrig/stock-market-words/README.md

             - [ ] (stretch) link to CSV format
             - [ ] (stretch) link to XML format
         - [ ] One HTML data display page for all exchanges
+        - [ ] (maybe) A-Z links are available.
+Once clicked, browser will scroll to that section.
+Makes it easier to navigate the results
 - [ ] Website (First Draft)
     - [x] Website describes itself
     - [x] QR code to QA environment